truecharts/website/src/content/docs/clustertool/virtual-machines/truenas-scale.md

 ---
-title: Creating Virtual Machine on TrueNAS Scale
+title: Virtual Machine on TrueNAS Scale
 ---

 ## Creating a Network Bridge